MediaArea/MediaConch/Demo/README.md

-# Demo for MediaConch CLI version 15.05
+# Demo for MediaConch version 15.05

 ## 15.05 Release Notes

-This initial release of MediaConch CLI builds on the development of MediaInfo 0.7.73
+This initial release of MediaConch CLI builds on the development of MediaInfo 0.7.74.

 The priority for this release is the development of a file parser, conformance checker, and XML structure export.
 MediaConch is intended for use on Matroska, FFV1, and/or PCM files.

-Forthcoming releases of MediaConch CLI and MediaConch Online will allow for the creation of and uploading of Schematron documents to facilitate file conformance checking.
+Forthcoming releases of MediaConch will allow for the creation of and uploading of Schematron documents to facilitate file conformance checking.
 Instructions and files for initially testing this phase of development are below.

+## MediaConch GUI version 15.05

+Files can be dragged into the program for analysis.
+Multiple files can be loaded by adding files using the File>Open menu.
+Analysis can toggled between Info and Trace.
+Display of analysis can toggle between Text and XML.

+## MediaConch CLI version 15.05

 ## File information retrieval